-(* The assurance levels SESIP 1-SESIP5 are labelled SESIP1, 1+, 2, 2+ and 3 in SESIP v1.2 and were previously labelled ITP1-3.
-This final labelling of SESIP1-SESIP5 has been confirmed with all parties currently active within the SESIP community and will not change further!
+(* The assurance levels SESIP 1-SESIP5 were previously labelled SESIP1, 1+, 2, 2+ and 3 in SESIP v1.2 and ITP1-3 in SESIP v1.0.
+This definitive labelling of assurance levels as SESIP1-SESIP5 has been confirmed with all parties currently active within the SESIP community and will not change further!
 The decision to finally adopt SESIP1-SESIP5 was taken on the basis that they closely link to the AVA_VAN levels specified in the Common Criteria)

 TrustCB is working with the following licensed lab for the SESIP scheme:

 - Brightsight B.V.
 (Delft, The Netherlands and Barcelona, Spain)

 TrustCB has awarded the following labs with Candidate status, reflecting that confidence in the lab’s technical competence to perform MIFARE evaluations, while full Licensing is pending: